 Though Title IX cases are not criminal proceedings, they do function in similar ways – providing parties with rights during the investigation, disciplinary, and hearing process, and exposing respondents to serious potential penalties that can have long-term consequences.
 Likewise, they demand experienced representation.

-At The Koffel Law Firm, our award-winning Columbus Attorneys represent clients in Title IX proceedings, and are available to discuss your case and rights personally during a confidential consultation.
+At Koffel Brininger Nesbitt, our award-winning Columbus Attorneys represent clients in Title IX proceedings, and are available to discuss your case and rights personally during a confidential consultation.